Profile

 Most recently, he is the author of Extraordinary Comebacks: 201 Inspiring Stories of Courage, Triumph, and Success, published by Sourcebooks, Naperville, Illinois (2007).
 Since its launch, it has consistently appeared in Amazon's Top 100 Motivation titles.
 Media coverage included Fox Chicago television, Chicago Tribune, and some 20 radio syndications and stations across the U.S.

-Before that, he developed and produced the National Agriculture Week television special (major clients: Elanco (division of Eli Lilly), Ford Corporate, Tractor and Truck, American Bankers Association) and the American Home Week television special (major clients National Association of Realtors, Benjamin Moore, Clorox, Georgia Pacific, Glidden, Lucite, Kemper and Ryder Corporation).
+During the 1980s, he developed and produced the National Agriculture Week television special (major clients: Elanco (division of Eli Lilly), Ford Corporate, Tractor and Truck, American Bankers Association) and the American Home Week television special (major clients National Association of Realtors, Benjamin Moore, Clorox, Georgia Pacific, Glidden, Lucite, Kemper and Ryder Corporation).

 Before founding Sarkett & Associates, Inc., he was a vice president of a small advertising and public relations agency in Chicago, the John Volk Company (1976-1978), where, tongue-in-cheek, he developed the world's first "do-it-yourself news conference", mentioned on the CBS radio network, and received national marketing awards.